 - taking a urine sample to check for tumors or infection

-- inserting a small tube to assist urine flow
+- inserting a small tube to assist with urine flow

 - injecting dye so kidney problems can be identified on an X-ray